hapv3/neural-compiler/OPTIONS.md

 reference its own section.

 To see the configuration values being used by Vela use the `--verbose_config` CLI option.
-This can also be used to display the internal-default values and to see a full list of all the available options.
+This can also be used to display a full list of all the available options.

 An example Vela configuration file, called `vela.ini`, is included in the `ethosu/config_files/Arm` directory.
 Example usage based on this file is: